Mil Mi-3

 The Mil Mi-3 was a Soviet light-utility helicopter originally designed in the 1960s as a heavier and larger version of the Mil Mi-2 helicopter.
 It is also a Russian designation for the Polish-Soviet co-operation on larger helicopters based on the Mi-2 that could replace the Mi-4 from 1971.
 The project never passed the stage of design.
 Due to problems in this cooperation, the Poles decided to build a completely new helicopter on their own, designated as PZL W-3 Sokół.

-Another helicopter designated Mil Mi-3 was improved Mil Mi-1 with four bladed main rotor.
+Another helicopter designated Mil Mi-3 was an improved Mil Mi-1 with four bladed main rotor.